ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

-After running `./client`, the example interface config is passed via the GRPC server to the vpp-agent which in turn programs the VPP data plane.
+After running `./client`, the example interface config is passed via the GRPC server to the VPP agent which in turn programs the VPP data plane.

 ### Notification watcher

-The GRPC client can be used to receive automatic notifications from the vpp-agent GRPC server.
+The GRPC client can be used to receive automatic notifications from the VPP agent GRPC server.

 Here are the steps to prepare a notification watcher.